WiMoVE-OSS/docs/docs/setup/ansible_setup.md

 ## Configure the Inventory

-First, we have to set up our inventory.
+First, you have to set up your Ansible inventory.
-This file decides which devices will be provisioned by the ansible playbook.
+This file decides which devices will be provisioned by the Ansible playbook.

-To get started. rename the file `example-inventory.yml` to `inventory.yml`.
+To get started, rename the file `example-inventory.yml` to `inventory.yml`.

 !!! warning "Warning: A note on IP ranges"